-At the end of each lesson, staff will "RAG" the Learning Intention by putting a clear coloured dot at the end of the Learning Intention.
+At the end of each lesson, staff will "RAG" the Learning Intention by putting a clear coloured dot at the start of the Learning Intention, typically in the margin.
 This will indicate to each child whether or not they have been successful in meeting their Learning Intention.